vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 - `redactRequestHeader("User-Agent")`
 - `redactResponseJSONBodyField("sender.uuid")`

-Therefore - user can spill redaction over the lexer tokens borders.
-E.g. `/user?name=John&surname=Smith` can be redacted as: `/user?name=Jo*****rname=Smith`.
-And while it only makes sense to redact full values and the example above is rejected by us as invalid because of partial redaction - there are examples that we can't reject as we don't see the values before redaction and redacted value looks legit.
+Because TLSN uses byte-based redaction, it's possible to break tokens across boundaries.
+For instance, a URL like `/user?name=John&surname=Smith` could be redacted as `/user?name=Jo*****rname=Smith`.
+Although such partial redactions are rejected by vlayer, there are edge cases we can't reject because the original values are hidden from us, and the redacted version appears valid.

 `/user?name=******************` is indistinguishable from a valid redaction.